shellbear/shellbear/README.md

 I have a great interest in Full Stack development, DevOps, Blockchain and Cybersecurity.

-I mainly code in Go, Rust, Typescript, React...
+I mainly code in Go, Elixir, Typescript, React...

 ### What I'm doing right now?